daniellerch/daniellerch.github.io/stego/blog/lsb-en.md

 lang-suffix: "-en"
 ---

-> In this article we are going to see how to embed information in images using the least
+> In this article we are going to see how to embed information in images and
-> significant bit (LSB) of each byte.
+> audio using the least significant bit (LSB) of each byte.

 <style>